JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 Controls the activation of using halo around trisoup triangles for ray tracing.

+### `--trisoupVertexThreshold=INT-VALUE`
+(Encoder only)
+Controls the threshold on the number of neighbor points to be use to add a vertex.

 ### `--trisoupVertexMergeEnabled=0|1`
 Controls the activation of the merging of neighbor vertex to improve visual quality.